EndingCredits/EndingCredits.github.io/_posts/2017-7-5-Set-Networks.md

        Even closely related papers miss this link.
          Papers don't mention trying different layer types -->
+Sometimes we want to work with input data given as sets, for example a list of possible binding sites for a protein, or a set of point in a point cloud.
+Even when data isn't given explicitly as a set, it can often be useful to represent it as one, *e.g.* we can specify a graph as a set of edges and vertices.
+But how do we feed a set into a neural network?

+> In fact the problem of classifying sets has already been studied extensively via the field Multiple-Instance Learning (MIL).
+MIL is typically defined as a classification task where the objective is to learn a mapping from sets (known as bags) of elements to a single label.
+However, MIL also includes the assumption that bag labels are dependent only on some function of hidden element labels, *e.g.* a bag label is y only if it contains an element with label y.
+We are interested in more general problems where it may not be possible to determine the set label by looking at each element individually.

+An obvious first step is to treat the set as a sequence (by assigning an arbitrary ordering) and input it into a squential model.
+However, the choice or ordering can have a [big impact on performance](https://arxiv.org/abs/1511.06391), and sequential models ar poor at modelling long-rage dependencies, so if two closely related elements end up at opposite ends of the sequence, their relationship may be missed.
+Ideally we would like a similar model where the output is independent of the order of the inputs, that is, a set network. ut what would such a model look like?

 As it turns out, a variety of different researchers have already run into, and managed to solve this problem in a variety of different ways.
 However, in most instances there seems to be little awarness of others' proposed solutions and most approaches seem to be developed largely independently (*e.g.* [Deep Sets](https://arxiv.org/abs/1611.04500) and [Pointnet](https://arxiv.org/abs/1612.00593) both employ the same novel approach to 3D object classification on the same dataset).
-Furthermore, most approaches are largely based on the same principles (*i.e.* the deep set network we describe below), but many also feature unique innovations (as well as small tweaks and optimisations) that could also be applied to other problems.
+Most of these approaches are largely based on the same principles (*i.e.* the deep set network we describe below), but many also feature unique innovations (as well as small tweaks and optimisations) that could also be applied to other problems.
+This lack of awareness means researchers waste time reinventing the wheel, and often miss useful tricks that might help improve their approaches.
+Furthermore, opportunities to use set networks are often missed: a good example might be in [matching networks](https://arxiv.org/abs/1606.04080) where a bi-directional RNN, instead of a set network, is used to encode elements of an input set.

+With the speed of development of Deep Learning, it is not that surprising that these techniques have failed to land on the collective Deep Learning radar.
+There are a plethora of emerging ideas equally deserving of our attention.
-I strongly feel that set networks, of all their various shapes and guises, are an excellent tool for a variety of tasks, and are worthy of a place in the 'core' deep learning toolkit alongside CNNs and RNNs.
-Unfortunately a lack of awareness of these techniques means that opportunities to use set networks are often missed (a good example might be in [matching networks](https://arxiv.org/abs/1606.04080) a bi-directional RNN, instead of a set network, is used to encode elements of a set).
-Even where set networks are used, many solutions may be potentially improved by exploiting techniques from other approaches.
+However, I perosnally feel that set networks, of all their various shapes and guises, are an excellent tool for a variety of tasks, and are worthy of a place in the 'core' deep learning toolkit alongside CNNs and RNNs.
+Hence, I would like to take this opportunity to try and raise some awareness of their existance, and attempt to collate some of the various sources of information into a more digestible format.

 #### What this post is
 <!-- What this post is?